wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [164]

-21 And it came to pass, that the skilful contrivance of Perry, and the bravery of his men, at length forced the whole fleet of the king to become captive, even unto the cock-boats of Columbia.
+21 And it came to pass, that the skilful contrivance of Perry, and the bravery of his men, at length forced the whole fleet of the king to become captive, even unto the cock boats of Columbia.

-22 Thus again was the mighty lion humbled before the eagle: for six strong vessels of Britain were overcome at one time.
+22 Thus again was the mighty lion humbled before the eagle : for six strong vessels of Britain were overcome at one time.

 23 And the slain and wounded of the king that day, was an hundred thirty and five ; besides there were about a thousand prisoners.